wiennat/line-echo-bot/Readme.md

 # LINE Messaging API Echo bot

 This project is an echo bot implemented with LINE Messaging API.
+This code based on LINE Bot API sample found at [this repo](https://github.com/line/BC-node-server-sample).

 ## Install & Running